turbot/guardrails-docs/docs/getting-started/getting-started-azure/enable-policy-pack/index.md

 ## Step 3: Find your storage account

-Search for your bucket by typing its name into the search field.
+Search for your storage account by typing its name into the search field.
 It should be in the `Skipped` state, because Guardrails has not been configured to check the TLS version on storage accounts.

 <p><img alt="filter 2" src="/images/docs/guardrails/getting-started/getting-started-azure/enable-policy-pack/filter-2.png"/></p>